john-cd/rust_howto/bk/later/other/cloud/aws.md

 Amazon Web Services (AWS) is a comprehensive and widely adopted cloud computing platform provided by Amazon.com.

 At AWS, Rust has quickly become critical to building infrastructure at scale.
-For example, `Firecracker`, written in majority in Rust, is an open source [virtualization][p-virtualization] technology that powers AWS Lambda and other serverless offerings.
+For example, `Firecracker`, written in majority in Rust, is an open source [virtualization][p~virtualization] technology that powers AWS Lambda and other serverless offerings.

 In addition, Rust is commonly used by AWS' clients to build cloud applications, from backends to complete web applications.